pikaro/tofu-docs/README.md

 # The exit code to return if changes were made to the documentation
 changed_exit_code: 0

-# Target file to write the documentation to, relative to module root
+# Target file to write the documentation to
+# README.md would be relative to the module path
+# ./README.md would be in the current working directory
 target: 'README.md'

 target_config: